Frequently Asked Questions...

 Ans.
-To view approved training courses, check the Technical Assistance and Certification web-site: http://portal.ncdenr.org/web/wq/tacu-training.
+To view approved training courses, check the Operator Certification web-site: http://portal.ncdenr.org/web/wq/tacu-training.
 Select Training Opportunities and then select Continuing Education.

 Q. Can my education experience replace the requirement for actual operator experience for the purpose of taking a state exam?